-A chromosome microarray (CMA) is a powerful tool used to look at sub microscopic changes in our genetic information that may affect health and/or normal development.
+A chromosome microarray (CMA or molecular karyotype) is a powerful tool used to look at very small changes in our genetic information that may affect health and/or normal development.

-- CMA at VCGS can be performed using saliva instead of blood
+- CMA and FXS testing at VCGS can be performed using saliva instead of blood

 - Our testing is bulk billed